The Message Centre Pty Limited

 - For New Zealand residents, the New Zealand Privacy Act 2020.

 - In Australia: information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in material form or not.

 - In New Zealand: information about an identifiable individual.

 How Personal Information Is Collected

-The personal information that TMC collects could include your name, age, gender, the organisation you work for and ABN, your physical address, postal address, telephone and fax numbers and your e-mail address.
+The personal information that TMC collects could include your name, age, gender, the organisation you work for and ABN or NZBN, your physical address, postal address, telephone and fax numbers and your e-mail address.
 In some circumstances, a failure to provide such information could result in TMC being unable to assist you or provide its services to you.
-TMC primarily collects information about you when you use or request a product or service, complete a survey, questionnaire or when you communicate with TMC by e-mail, telephone, in writing or in person.
+TMC primarily collects information about you when you use or request a product or service, complete a survey or questionnaire, or when you communicate with TMC by e-mail, telephone, in writing or in person.
 TMC also collects information about you if you are providing goods or services to TMC or, if you apply for employment at TMC, through the staff recruitment and selection process.

 In some instances if all necessary personal information is not provided, TMC may be unable to assess or process your information or provide you with the services you require.